Practice squad: Eligibility

 In 1998, eligibility limits were imposed to allow only players without an accrued season or players who had one accrued season but were active for fewer than nine games that season.
 Players could only be members of the practice squad for up to two seasons.
 One practice squad season was defined in 1998 as having been on the squad for at least three games in a season, with bye weeks counting as a game.

 In 2006, a third practice squad season for a player became possible as long as the team had 53 players on their active roster for the duration of the player's time on the practice squad that season.
 The player was considered to have served a third season as a practice squad member if they were on the squad for at least one game that season.

 Until the 2011 season, games in which a player is listed as the third-string quarterback (using the third quarterback rule) did not count as being on the active list.
 Former quarterback Mike Quinn, who was listed as the third-string quarterback for several teams throughout his career, was practice squad eligible during his eighth NFL season.

 In August 2014, eligibility was expanded by increasing the number of games in a season a player must be on the squad in order for that season to count as one of the player's three seasons of eligibility from three games to six games.
 Finally, each practice squad could include two players who have accrued too much playing time to be eligible for the squad under the previous rules, though these players may have no more than two accrued seasons in the league.
 Starting with the 2016 season, up to four veteran players were allowed to be on the practice squad.
 Beginning in 2022, up to six veteran players with two or more accrued seasons were allowed on a team's practice squad at a time.

 Salaries

-The minimum salaries were $3,300 per week from 1993 to 1997; $3,650 per week from 1998 to 1999; $4,000 per week from 2000 to 2002; and $4,350 per week from 2003 to 2004.
-The minimum salaries were $4,700 per week from 2006 to 2007; and $5,200 per week from 2008 to 2010.
-The minimum salaries were $5,700 per week from 2011 to 2012; $6,000 per week in 2013; $6,300 per week in 2014; $6,600 per week in 2015; $6,900 per week in 2016; $7,200 per week in 2017; $7,600 per week in 2018; and $8,000 per week in 2019.
+Since the 2021 season, there are two NFL practice squad salary scales.
+The first group is composed of rookies and players with two or fewer accrued seasons, while the second is for the NFL veterans with no limit to the accrued seasons in the league.

+The minimum weekly salary for practice squad players: